 Arthroscopic surgery is the most advanced way for you to undergo the orthopaedic surgery you need, in a minimally invasive manner.
-Board-certified orthopaedic surgeon Igor Rubinshteyn, MD, offers comprehensive arthroscopic surgery evaluations at his private practice in Brooklyn, New York.
+Board-certified orthopaedic surgeon Igor Rubinshteyn, MD, and Alexander Gimpelevich, DO, offers comprehensive arthroscopic surgery evaluations at his private practice in Brooklyn and Rego Park, New York.
 Schedule your arthroscopic surgery appointment online, or call the office nearest you directly.

 Traditional open surgeries required your orthopaedic surgeon to make a large incision and visually inspect and repair your bones and soft tissues.
 But with advancements in modern surgical tools and procedures, they can perform the same repairs, without the need for a large incision.

 Arthroscopic surgery involves making just a few small incisions around your treatment area.
 One incision is for the arthroscope — a long, thin tube with a camera at the end — while the others are for any essential surgical tools.

 The arthroscope provides a live-feed of the entire area that needs to be treated.
 Your surgeon simply has to watch the monitor to make repairs, which provides clear details through live imaging.
 Once your surgery is complete, sutures or surgical glue help seal up your incisions, so you have little-to-no scarring afterward.

 Arthroscopic surgery is beneficial for a wide variety of ailments.
 Dr. Rubinshteyn could suggest a minimally invasive arthroscopic surgery if you have: